High School Programs

 In rural and northern Manitoba, there are job opportunities for people with an engineering-related background in the design, construction and maintenance of the province’s highways, bridges and overpasses, as well as with the provincial drainage system and at northern airports and marine locations.

-In 2012, 21 grade 11 and 12 students from rural and northern Manitoba schools took part in Manitoba Infrastructure and Transportation’s high-school hiring initiative, which offers summer employment for students who meet eligibility requirements.
+In 2012, 21 grade 11 and 12 students from rural and northern Manitoba schools took part in Manitoba Infrastructure's high-school hiring initiative, which offers summer employment for students who meet eligibility requirements.

 View previous years winners: